IvanovaNataly/react_blog/README.md

 ## ToDo
 - node server and mongo db
-- delete button on edit post page
+- delete post (delet button on edit post page currently with no onClick)